anthonyzeng99/keyboardTiles/README.md

 # keyboardTiles

-*Keyboard Tiles is Piano Tiles in processing.
+* Keyboard Tiles is Piano Tiles in processing.
-*To run, open in Processing and click the play button.
+* To run, open in Processing and click the play button.
-*To play, select a mode with your mouse, and use the ASDF keys to hit the tiles.
+* To play, select a mode with your mouse, and use the ASDF keys to hit the tiles.
+* You can change the tile color through the color menu.
+* You can change the instrument through the instrument menu.

 ## Modes
 * **Classic Mode -** how long it take you yo tap 50 tiles.